 You’ve got to check out the Christmas Scrapbook Keepsake.
 This activity is hands down one of my absolute favorites for the holiday season!

-I love putting a roaring fireplace fire (from Youtube.com) on the Smartboard and creating a cozy atmosphere for students to create their special gifts.
+I love putting a roaring fireplace fire (from Youtube.com) on the Smartboard and creating a cozy atmosphere for students to create special gifts.
 Paper bag booklets are fun and unique.

 Students enjoy showing off their artistic skills as they write, draw, color, and decorate their one-of-a-kind books.